Special elements in lattices of semigroup varieties: Preliminary results

-All types of special elements introduced above are defined by the same scheme.
-Namely, we take a particular identity and consider it as an open formula.
-Then, one of the variables is left free while all the others are subjected to a universal quantifier\footnote{Formally speaking, the definitions of modular, lower-modular and upper-modular elements are based on a lattice quasi-identity rather than an identity.
-But we give such definitions for the sake of brevity and convenience only.
-It is fairly easy to redefine these types of elements in the language of lattice identities.}.
-One can generalize this approach to an arbitrary lattice identity.
-This seems to be natural a~priori and turns out to be quite fruitful a~posteriori.
+Almost all types of special elements introduced above (namely, all of them except cancellable elements) are defined by the following general scheme.
+We take a particular lattice identity and consider it as an open formula.
+Then, one of the variables is left free while all the others are subjected to a universal quantifier.
+As a result, we obtain a first order formula $\Phi(x)$ with one free variable $x$ in the language of lattice operations.
+An element $w$ of a lattice $L$ is said to be a special element of corresponding type of $L$ if the sentence $\Phi(w)$ is true.
+It is evident that neutral, [co]standard and [co]distributive elements are defined just by this scheme.
+The definitions of modular, lower-modular and upper-modular elements may be easily reformulated in the framework of this approach as well because the modular law may be written as an identity.